tapyu/awesome-stem-academy/CONTRIBUTING.md

 ## Adding to this list

+### What to add

+**You must only suggest STEM academic resources:**

+- Books, courses, and codes that implements some any algorithms which requires as theoterical background (e.g., a Kalman filter, a multilayer perceptron, a sorting algorithm, etc) are more than welcome.
+- Suggestions of programming language itself (e.g., Python crash course, Julia cheat sheet, etc) are not considered an academic resources.
+- Software and hardware (e.g., a specific board development board) are not considered an academic resources.

+### How to add

+**The contributors are encouraged to condense related contents into one single item**.
+For instance, if you took an [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course) course, which followed an specific book that contains a solution manual, and you solved the all the computational homeworks from this course.
+You are encouraged to create a single item with all these gathered links.

 Please ensure your pull request adheres to the following guidelines:

-- **You must only suggest STEM academic resources**.
-Suggestions of programming language itself (e.g., Python crash course, Julia cheat sheet, etc) are not considered an academic resources.
 - Two section levels are allowed: `## Main subject` and `### Subarea`.
     - Both the `## Main subject` and the `### Subarea` must be in [title case](https://capitalizemytitle.com/).
     - You can add items in both `## Main subject` and `### Subarea`.